Scholarships and Fellowships

 • Eberhard Research Fellowship

-Named after John Eberhard, the founding dean of the School of Architecture and Planning, the Eberhard Research Fellowship extends Eberhard’s ethos and legacy.
+Named after John Eberhard, the founding dean of the School of Architecture and Planning, this fellowship extends Eberhard’s ethos and legacy.
 Each year, the fellowship is awarded to an exceptional, incoming M.Arch student who will conduct impactful architectural research through a master’s thesis and allied coursework.

 • Graduate Fellowships & Scholarships